A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Introduction

 \section{Introduction}

-In this paper, we construct new families of non-collapsed and non-K\"ahler steady Ricci solitons in 4d and higher dimensions.
+In this paper we construct new families of non-collapsed and non-K\"ahler steady gradient Ricci solitons in even dimensions greater or equal to four.
 A Ricci soliton $(M,g)$ is a self-similar solution to the Ricci flow equations

 that, up to diffeomorphism, homothetically shrinks, expands, or remains steady under Ricci flow.
-We will study only steady gradient solitons which satisfy the equation
+We will only study steady gradient solitons which satisfy the equation

 for a smooth potential function $f: M \rightarrow \R$.
 Solitons are interesting objects, because they are candidates for blow-up limits of singularities in Ricci Flow.
-In particular, Type I singularities correspond to shrinking solitons and all Type II singularities known so far are modelled on steady solitons.
+In particular, Type I singularities correspond to shrinking solitons and all Type II singularities known so far are modeled on steady solitons.
 The new non-collapsed steady solitons we find here are likely to occur as singularity models in Ricci flow.
 In a separate paper, still in preparation, we have conducted numerical simulations verifying this.

 In three dimensions the classification of non-expanding solitons has largely been carried out and singularity formation is well-understood.
 But in four dimensions, even though finding non-expanding Ricci solitons is a fundamental problem, to date there are surprisingly few examples known.
 The last one was discovered by Feldman, Ilmanen, and Knopf \cite{FIK03} --- the FIK shrinker --- also shown to occur as a singularity model by Maximo \cite{M14}.
 Before this, Cao \cite{Cao96} had constructed a $U(2)$-invariant steady K\"ahler-Ricci soliton.
 This soliton, however, is collapsed and hence, as shown in Perelman's work \cite{Perl08}, does not appear as a blow-up limit.
-The rotationally symmetric Bryant soliton \cite{B05} is the last non-collapsed, non-K\"ahler, non-expanding soliton discovered in 4d.
+The rotationally symmetric Bryant soliton \cite{B05} is the last non-collapsed, non-K\"ahler, non-expanding soliton discovered in four dimensions.